Sydriax/Halite/ansible/readme.md

 # Introduction

-This defines an [Ansible](http://www.ansible.com/) that will deploy the Halite website and database onto a single server.
+This defines an [Ansible](http://www.ansible.com/) playbook that will deploy the Halite website and database onto a single server.
 The playbook assumes a basically fresh Ubuntu 16.04 OS install and that it will be the single use for the server.

 WARNING: Do not deploy this to a server you are using for other purposes.
 This will probably interfere with whatever you are already doing on the server.